Dewberry/process-api/README.md

 ![](imgs/readme/jobs.png)
 Each execution of a process is called a job.
 A job can be synchronous or asynchronous depending on which host it is being executed upon.
 Synchronous jobs return responses after the job has reached a finished state, meaning either successful or failed.
 The asynchronous jobs return a response immediately with a job id for the client so that the client can monitor the jobs.

-*Note on Procesess: The developers must make sure they choose the right platform to execute a process.
+*Note on Processes: The developers must make sure they choose the right platform to execute a process.
 The processes that are short-lived and fast and do not create a file resource as an output, for example getting the water surface elevation values for a coordinate from cloud raster, must be registered to run on the local machine so that they are synchronous.
 These kinds of processes should output data in JSON format.*

 *On the other hand, processes that take a long time to execute and their results are files, for example clipping a raster, must be registered to run on the cloud so that they are asynchronous.
 These processes should contain links to file resources in their results.*